Limited Partner Status Now Depends on Your Role in Running the Business

 What Active Limited Partners Need to Know

-If you are a fund principal, a managing member who took limited partner status for liability reasons, or a partner who works full-time at the partnership, the picture is genuinely uncertain in 2026.
+If you are a fund principal, a managing member who took limited partner status for liability reasons, or a partner who works full-time at the partnership, the question is narrower than it was in January, and still unsettled.

-• Everywhere else, the Tax Court’s reasoning is persuasive but not binding precedent on the federal courts of appeals.
-The Second Circuit’s coming Soroban decision will shape the analysis for taxpayers in New York, Connecticut, and Vermont.
+• Everywhere else: The Tax Court’s reasoning is persuasive but not binding on the federal courts of appeals.
+The Second Circuit’s coming decision will shape the analysis for taxpayers in New York, Connecticut, and Vermont.

-The right answer depends on the partnership agreement, the state of formation, the relevant circuit, and the partner’s actual role.
-This is a coordinate-with-counsel question, not a self-serve question.
+The right answer depends on the partnership agreement, the state of formation, the relevant circuit, and what you do for the partnership.
+That last item now carries weight in every forum.

 What You Should Do Now

-• If you are a fund principal or active limited partner outside the Fifth Circuit, the Tax Court’s functional analysis still applies in your circuit.
-Filing decisions made before the Second Circuit and First Circuit rulings should be made conservatively, with appropriate reserves.
+If you are a fund principal or active limited partner outside the Fifth Circuit, the Tax Court’s functional analysis still applies in your circuit.
+Until those two rulings land, take the more conservative filing position and set money aside for the difference.

-• If you are a U.S. expat with a stake in a foreign-domiciled fund, look at how the U.S. tier of your investment is structured.
+If you are a U.S. expat with a stake in a foreign-domiciled fund, look at how the U.S. tier of your investment is structured.
 Most foreign hedge funds and private equity vehicles have a U.S.-side feeder or general partner, which is where the SECA analysis lands.
+A direct interest in the foreign vehicle can also bring Form 8865 into the picture.

 Frequently Asked Questions